Saturday 6.8.2011 0km

 I does start to seem a bit weird with some kind of stone set red carpet on the last stretch to the hotel which is located right by the water.

-There are more than a few subtle indications that this might not be the cheapest hotel in Germany.
+Let's say there are more than a few subtle indications that this might not be the cheapest hotel in Germany.

-We park the bikes outside and walk into reception where I ask for a room and the cost.
+We park the bikes outside and walk into reception where I ask for a room and inquire the cost.

 In the state I was in €150 (split two ways) didn't feel pricey, to be perfectly honest I would have been fully prepared to pay more just to put my head down.

 The Bear starts up a mild protest but he still accepts my argument that this is potentially life-saving as he isn't in a better state than I and none of us are fit to do any more riding.